Meshackc0de/Dart-plp/README.md

 # Dart-plp
-This is just practice and playing around with data types to get grisp
+This is just practice and playing around with data types to get grisp of the code.